Best 2 Days in Milan on a Budget

 Let me state here that when I say “budget”, I mean your daily travel expenses could total €100 or less.
 It’s up to you on where you wish to budget (accommodations, excursions, etc.), and how far in advance you book.
 Some attractions can be seen without a tour, which will save you money, of course.

-The following Milan travel guide and 2 day itinerary can work for anyone, budget or not.
+The following 2 days in Milan travel itinerary and guide can work for anyone, budget or not.
 The key factors that can push you out of the “budget” range is your choice in Milan accommodations and the types of attraction tours you choose.
 Some attractions can be seen without a tour, which will save you money, of course.